FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

        then grid element in SWMMFLO.DAT.

    * - 5000
-     - Cross Section Element Can Only Be Assigned Once
+     - Cross-Section Element Can Only Be Assigned Once

        in the FPXSEC.DAT File.
      - Remove repeated grid elements in FPXSEC.DAT.

-       If the Cross Section Includes the Channel Use
+       If the Cross-Section Includes the Channel Use

        Only the Left Bank Channel Element in CHAN.DAT